sfs1493/writingportfolio/README.md

   <br>
 <h2>Writing</h2>
 <b>Research Samples and Public Health Awards :microscope:</b><br>
 The following samples are for educational purposes only.
-Please note, these are intended for only this portfolio and not to reuse or copyright.<br>
+These are intended for only this portfolio and not to reuse or copyright.<br>
 <a href="https://github.com/sfsexplorer/writingportfolio/blob/main/Santino%20Scibelli%20-%20Educators%20Addressing%20Anxiety.pdf">Educators Addressing Anxiety - APA Format</a> (December 2015)<br>
 <a href="https://github.com/sfsexplorer/writingportfolio/blob/main/Santino%20Scibelli%20-%20Efficacy%20of%20Collegiate%20Programs%20For%20Pioneering%20Student%20Recovery%20Outcomes.pdf">Efficacy of Collegiate Programs For Pioneering Student Recovery Outcomes - APA Format</a> (May 2019)<br>
 <a href="https://www.health.ny.gov/prevention/public_health_works/honor_roll/2017/zika_action_plan.htm">NYS Department of Health - Public Health Works Honor Roll</a> (2017)<br>